AppyBuilder/AppyBuilderDocs/terms-of-service.md

 In addition, AppyBuilder may collect and analyze anonymized, de-identified information relating to use of Your App by your users \(“**Customer Analytics Data**”\), in order to improve its products and services and for other reasonable internal business purposes and aggregate such anonymized, de-identified information with anonymized, de-identified information of its other users for purposes of creating and distributing case studies industry reports and for conducting research and development efforts in connection with and improving its products and services; provided that, the information does not, and could not reasonably be used to, relate back to or identify you or your user.
 You hereby grant us the right to: \(i\) add analytics plug-ins of our third party analytics service providers in Your App to allow them to collect Customer Analytics Data on behalf of AppyBuilder, and \(ii\) collect Customer Analytics Data as provided herein.
 You agree that your privacy policy will \(a\) clearly indicate that you use third party services providers, like and including, AppyBuilder, in order to make Your App\(s\) available, and that such third party services providers will have access to and will use such customer information in order to improve Services, and \(b\) clearly indicate that certain of your third party partners, like and including AppyBuilder, will have access to and will use your customer information on an aggregate and anonymized basis, for industry analysis, demographic profiling, and other purposes.

 As between you and AppyBuilder, you agree that AppyBuilder owns all right, title and interest in and to the Services Analytics Data and Customer Analytics Data collected by or on behalf of AppyBuilder.

+### The Digital Millennium Copyright Act \("DMCA"\)

+We respect copyright law and expects our users to do the same.
+It is AppyBuilder's policy to terminate in appropriate circumstances Account holders who repeatedly infringe or are believed to be repeatedly infringing the rights of copyright holders.

+### Pricing and Payment

+Currently, AppyBuilder is free for all users to use.
+However, we reserve the right to change the amount or the basis of determining, any charges or fees and to institute new charges or fees.
+If decision is made to do so, we will provide notice in AppyBuilder forum community [HERE](http://Community.AppyBuilder.com) at least 14 days before charging any fees.

 ### Disclaimer of Warranty / Indemnification / Limitation of Liabilities